KxSystems/protobufkdb/docs/reference.md

 1.  prints debugging information to stdout
 1.  returns generic null

-??? warning "For use only in debugging"
+> :warning: **For use only in debugging**
+>

-    The debugging is generated by the libprotobuf `DebugString()` functionality and displayed on stdout to preserve formatting and indentation.
+> The debugging is generated by the libprotobuf `DebugString()` functionality and displayed on stdout to preserve formatting and indentation.

 ```q
 q)data